amandasbrn/amandasbrn/README.md

 <h2 align="left">Hi!👋 I'm Dira</h2>

-- 📚 I am pursuing front-end development (currently learning JavaScript & React), while also deepening my knowledge in machine learning and AI
+- 📚 I am pursuing Master of Data Science at The University of Sydney, Australia

-- 💼 I have 3+ years of experience in business intelligence
+- 💼 I have 3+ years of experience as a Business Intelligence Analyst and 1 year as a Data Scientist

-- 👨‍💻 My data analytics projects are available at [https://bit.ly/dira-portfolio](https://bit.ly/dira-portfolio)

 - 📫 Reach me through my email: **dirasabrina@gmail.com**